PHOENIX — 12 News continues to track the changes with the coronavirus outbreak and vaccination efforts in Arizona with our daily live blog.

-There were 464 new cases reported on Sunday, a decrease from the 706 new cases reported on Saturday.
+There were 5 new coronavirus-related deaths reported on Wednesday, a decrease from the 11 new deaths reported on Tuesday.

-In total, 25,304 new diagnostic tests were reported on Sunday, a decrease from the 27,666 new tests reported on Saturday.
+In total, 16,773 new diagnostic tests were reported on Wednesday, an increase from the 11,440 new tests reported on Tuesday.

 Here's a breakdown of the number of cases reported in each county: